mjbright/jetporch_examples/README.md

 For SSH push mode, first you will need to set up inventory.
 You can skip this if you are going to run the playbook locally.

-1. copy the inventory directory to ~/private_inventory
+1. copy the inventory directory to ~/private_inventory and add some addresses of machines you own by editing groups/redis
-2. pick what group you want to configure from your inventory editing 'groups' in playbooks/redis.yml
-3. In cloud-based cases, you would probably want to use a cloud inventory source.
+2. In cloud-based cases, you would probably want to use a cloud inventory source.
 This is explained in the web page documentation, lets do this by hostname or IP address for now.

 SSH Keys